ConesaLab/acorde/README.md

 - A functionally-annotated transcriptome (provided that you wish to perform downstream functional analyses).

+Please note that an example dataset (the one used in the acorde manuscript [[1]](#1)) including all required objects is provided along with the package.
+Details to load and use them can be found in the package's vignette.

 Importantly, acorde can be applied on both standard reference and long read-defined transcriptomes -the only limitation concerns the annotation of functional features for those isoforms.